Timed Metadata: SCTE 35-based content replacement¶

 Read more about timed metadata in our blog post: How to make your media streams smarter using timed metadata.

 SCTE 35 messages can contain info about a program or other relevant data, but for the current document it is most important that they can cue splice points in a stream.

-A splice point is a specific timestamp in a stream that corresponds to an IDR frame, which means that the splice point offers the opportunity to seamlessly switch the livestream to a different clip.
+A splice point is a specific timestamp in a stream that corresponds to an IDR frame that is signaled as being a sync-sample.
+This means that the splice point offers the opportunity to seamlessly switch the livestream to a different clip.
 Splice points can be used to cue:

 - (Ad) insertion opportunities